 - Gently turn your torso to the left with your left foot extended slightly than your right

-- Then, bring your arms up at chest level, turn them left, which will make your left arm extend farther than your right since you’re turned
+- Then, bring your arms up at chest level, and turn them left, which will make your left arm extend farther than your right since you’re turned

 - Bend your knees and angle your right elbow up while your left arm remains extended